nithinrenjarla/Physical-Design-Module-1/README.md

 The main objectives of CTS are:

--Reduce clock skew.
+- Reduce clock skew.

--Control clock latency.
+- Control clock latency.

--Maintain acceptable clock transition.
+- Maintain acceptable clock transition.

--Distribute the clock signal reliably to sequential cells.
+- Distribute the clock signal reliably to sequential cells.

 Clock buffers and other cells may be inserted during CTS to achieve the required clock distribution.